letanure/test-pennylane/README.md

 ## API

 The API is available at this URL: https://jean-test-api.herokuapp.com/.
-To use it, you must send the authorization token in the `X-SESSION` header (contact thierry@pennylane.tech if needed).
+To use it, you must send the authorization token.

+The openAPI documentation is available [here](https://jean-test-api.herokuapp.com/api-docs/index.html)

 Point of attention :
 - invoice lines are accessed via their invoice.
-To update them, use the relevant invoice API methods, as described in the Invoice API documentation (e.g. https://jean-test-api.herokuapp.com/api-docs/index.html)
+To update them, use the relevant invoice API methods, as described in the Invoice API documentation

-The API codebase is available [here](https://github.com/pennylane-hq/jean_test_api) if you want to have a look.

-The swagger documentation is available [here](https://jean-test-api.herokuapp.com/api-docs/index.html)

 ### API client